EnergieID/energy-cost/README.md

 We also have more detailed documentation on the different components of a contract, see [`notebooks`](notebooks/) for all available notebooks.
 You can find example yaml files for tariffs and taxes in the [`examples`](examples) directory.

-A lot of tariffs are based on an `Index`, which is a price that changes over time based on the market price of energy.
-We have built in support for fetching these prices from ENTSOE or defining them in a data file, see [`notebooks/index.ipynb`](notebooks/index.ipynb) for more info.
+A lot of tariffs are based on an `Index`, which is a price that changes over time based on the market price of energy, see [`notebooks/index.ipynb`](notebooks/index.ipynb) for more info.

 > Note on units: all consumption based costs are in €/MWh, all energy values are in MWh.
 All monetary values are in €.